-Avoiding sun exposure and especially a sunburn prior to surgery.
+Avoiding sun exposure and especially a sunburn prior to your rhinoplasty surgery.
 This thickens the skin, causes vasodilation and increases the risk of bleeding.

 Swabbing the nasal opening with antibiotic ointment to reduce the risk of infection for 10 days prior to rhinoplasty.